jphui/Markov-Chains/README.md

 - String-based weighted graph taking an input string or text file.

-MWordGraph.java
+***MWordGraph.java***

-- Markov-specific functionality abstracted in order to maintain integrity of WordGraph.java for grading purposes
+- Markov-specific functionality abstracted in order to maintain integrity of WordGraph.java for grading purposes.
+- Employs a queue to allow for easy scalability for Markov Chain orders.
+4th and further orders can easily be built based on the patterns established in this class; no new data members are needed!

 MarkovChain.java